 The Citizenship and Immigration Services provided to people who start the process of family reunification (CP1) to travel to the U.S. with parole, without waiting in Cuba for an immigrant visa.
 For people who are given parole, having the possibility to apply for legal permanent residency or green card, while the waiting time for it has passed.
 The major objective of the program is to facilitate a Family Reunification through immigration to the United States in a safe, legal and organized, thus preventing illegal maritime migration.

-The day of the interview, the family must submit documents such as a photocopy the visa the person who asked the parole familiar, passport and photocopy immigrant visa forms DS- 230 I and II, 2 photos 50 x 50 mm, birth certificate, marriage certificate if necessary, certificates of divorce if necessary, if widowed the death certificate of spouse(s), documents where you can demonstrate your relationship with your family parole CP1, in the event that is a minor must present a birth certificate to show that your child, a criminal record for the elderly, medical examination and Form I-134.
+The day of the interview, the family must submit documents such as a photocopy of the visa of the person who asked for parole, passport, and photocopy immigrant visa forms DS- 230 I and II, 2 photos 50 x 50 mm, birth certificate, marriage certificate if necessary, certificates of divorce if necessary, if widowed the death certificate of spouse(s), documents where you can demonstrate your relationship with your family parole CP1, in the event that is a minor you must present a birth certificate to show that is your child.
+If there is a criminal record for the person you must show documentation, as well as medical examination and the Form I-134.

 Family reunification for Cubans is the most popular topic in Miami because many people want to bring their families to the USA to help them achieve a better future and a higher quality of life.
 In Miami, we have attorneys who have a thorough overview of programs and knowledge of the procedures to be performed for the act of family reunification.
 Contact Gallardo Law Firm today to have a qualified attorney assist you in this process.